UBC-MDS/programming-in-python-for-data-science/chapters/en/module8.md

 </codeblock>

-Let's read in data and parse a datetime column as well as calculate the hockey team's older and youngest player.
+Let's read in data and parse a datetime column as well as calculate the hockey team's oldest and youngest player.

 Tasks:
 - Read in the `canucks.csv` file from the data folder and parse the `Birth Date` column.
 Save this as an object named `canucks`.
-- Find the oldest player (going by their date of birth) and save the Timstamp as `oldest`.
+- Find the oldest player (going by their date of birth) and save the Timestamp as `oldest`.
-- Find the youngest player (going by their date of birth) and save the Timstamp as `youngest`.
+- Find the youngest player (going by their date of birth) and save the Timestamp as `youngest`.
-- Find the age difference between the two players in number of years to 2 decimal places.
-Save this an an object name `age_range`.
+- Find the age difference between the two players in years to 2 decimal places.
+Save this as an object name `age_range`.
 - Display `age_range`.

 <codeblock id="08_18">

-- Are you using the argument `parse_dates` while reading in the data??
+- Are you using the argument `parse_dates` while reading in the data?
 - The oldest player has the `min()` date of birth.
 - The youngest player has the `max()` date of birth.
 - Are you subtracting the min value from the max value?